A-Archives-and-Forks/luckygametools.github.io/README_en.md

 <h2>DCode will be updated irregularly in the [Telegram group](https://t.me/luckygametools ), and sharing in the Steam group is prohibited (Import Game Before Copy DCode)</h2>

-<h3>Some games are only open to users who have contributed to the project(Level1、Level2).After contributed and contact the Telegram group owner to grant permission or take Mysterious Code https://t.me/luckygametools</h3>
+<h3>Some games(18+) are only open to users who have contributed to the project(Level1、Level2).After contributed and contact the Telegram group owner to grant permission or take Mysterious Code https://t.me/luckygametools</h3>

 ## Donation method: